Olive Garden Chicken Scampi

 The classic way to serve Chicken Scampi is over pasta.
 Angel hair pasta or another thin pasta is ideal.

-Of course, there is no rule saying that you can’t enjoy this dish on its own.
+Of course, there is no rule saying that you can’t enjoy this dish alone.
 If you are going this route, either garlic bread or homemade Olive Garden breadsticks is the perfect way to sop up all that delicious sauce!

-No matter how you choose to serve your Chicken Scampi, consider adding Caprese Bruschetta or Marinated Mozzarella Salad as a starter or side.
+No matter how you serve your Chicken Scampi, consider adding caprese bruschetta or Marinated Mozzarella Salad as a starter or side.

 Storing Chicken Scampi

-You can keep the Olive Garden Scampi sauce leftovers in an airtight container in the refrigerator for about five days.
+Olive Garden Scampi sauce leftovers can be kept in an airtight container in the refrigerator for about five days.
 Reheat gently over low heat.
-Add a splash of wine or milk if the sauce is too thick.
+If the sauce is too thick, add a splash of wine or milk.

 The cream, lemon juice, and wine in the recipe make it difficult to freeze the Chicken Scampi without losing quality.